-One can implement ratiometric and simultaneous power supply sequencing by connecting the resistor network of R1 and R2 shown in Figure 36 to the output of the power supply to track or to another voltage-reference source.
-Using Equation 7 and Equation 8, calculate the tracking resistors to initiate Vout2 slightly before, after, or at the same time as Vout1.
-Equation 9 is the voltage difference between Vout1 and Vout2 at the 95% point of nominal output regulation.
+One can implement ratiometric and simultaneous power-supply sequencing by connecting the resistor network of R1 and R2 shown in Figure 36 to the output of the power supply that requires tracking, or to another voltage reference source.
+Using Equation 7 and Equation 8, calculate values for the tracking resistors to initiate the Vout2 slightly before, after, or at the same time as Vout1.
+Equation 9 is the voltage difference between Vout1 and Vout2 at 95% of nominal output regulation.

-The $\Delta V$ variable is zero volts for simultaneous sequencing.
-To minimize the effect of the inherent SS/TR to VSENSE offset (Vssoffset) in the slow-start circuit and the offset created by the pullup current source (lss) and tracking resistors, the equations include Vssoffset and lss as variables.
+The deltaV variable is zero volts for simultaneous sequencing.
+To minimize the effect of the inherent SS/TR-to-VSENSE offset (Vssoffset) in the slow-start circuit and the offset created by the pullup current source (lss) and tracking resistors, the equations include Vssoffset and lss as variables.

-To design a ratiometric start-up in which the Vout2 voltage is slightly greater than the Vout1 voltage when Vout2 reaches regulation, use a negative number in Equation 7 through Equation 9 for $\Delta V$ .
-Equation 9 results in a positive number for applications in which Vout2 is slightly lower than Vout1 when achieving Vout2 regulation.
+To design a ratiometric start-up in which the Vout2 voltage is slightly greater than the Vout1 voltage when Vout2 reaches regulation, use a negative number in Equation 7 through Equation 9 for deltaV.
+Equation 9 results in a positive number for applications in which Vout2 is slightly lower than Vout1 when Vout2 regulation is achieved.

-Because of the requirement to pull the SS/TR pin below 40 mV before starting after an EN, UVLO, or thermalshutdown fault, careful selection of the tracking resistors is needed to ensure device restart after a fault.
+Because the SS/TR pin must be below 40 mV before starting after an EN, UVLO, or thermal shutdown fault, a design requires careful selection of the tracking resistors to ensure the device restarts after a fault.
 Make sure the calculated R1 value from Equation 7 is greater than the value calculated in Equation 10 to ensure the device can recover from a fault.